A Michigan workers’ compensation lawyer helps workers injured at the workplace and in the course of their employment.

 - Broken bones and fractures

 - Toxic diseases — such as mesothelioma and silicosis

 - Brain trauma

-While seeking medical attention is paramount for any person injured on-the-job, it is also essential that they report their injuries to their employer as soon as possible after the incident.
+While seeking medical attention is paramount for any person injured on the job, it is also essential that they report their on-the-job injuries to their employer as soon as possible after the incident.
 This is important because it might essentially initiate the start of a workers’ compensation claim, as well as diminish the opportunity for an employer to claim the injury was sustained somewhere else outside of work.